rancher/elemental-docs/docs/certificate-authority.md

 ## Private CA certificate lifecycle

-When using a private CA, the reccomendation is to always make sure that the same CA is also used for Rancher.
+When using a private CA, the recommendation is to always make sure that the same CA is also used for Rancher.
 Elemental will make use of the `cacerts`, when including the CA cert to be trusted by agents.
 This is the same value as it appears on the `https://my.rancher.example/cacerts` URL.

 Note however that it will be not possible to update this value after an Elemental machine has been installed.